 Discovering a World of Spirit and Work Colleagues

 Judi connected me to Steve Keeva, a journalist at the American Bar Association and author of the ABA best-seller Transforming Practices: Finding Joy and Satisfaction in the Legal Life.
-Steve connected me to J. Kim Wright and her work to connect everyone who was doing anything creative, spiritual, and transformative in the field of law.
+Steve connected me to J. Kim Wright and her connections to creative, spiritual, and transformative lawyers.

 I was soon writing columns for the San Francisco Chronicle’s Career Section on spirit at work.
 My beat covered spiritual practices from any faith (plus atheism), in any type of job.
 Longtime friend and colleague Stewart Levine invited me to a visioning retreat for the ABA’s Law Practice Management Section.
 While there, I met a book scout who invited me to submit a book proposal on what became Work with Meaning, Work with Joy: Bringing Your Spirit to Any Job.

 The book led to writing many articles on spirit, work and money, and chapters in textbooks for managers including Praeger’s A Handbook of Faith and Spirituality in the Workplace.
 Continuing connections with Kim Wright led me to contribute to what became the movement of integrative law.
 A column I wrote on workplace altars for the Chronicle was re-published in her first best-seller for the ABA, Lawyers as Peacemakers: Practicing Holistic, Problem-Solving Law!